 Cindy has worn many hats within the health and fitness world.
 She has been an active team member at the YMCA, Superfitness, Gold’s Gym to name a few; teaching fitness, swimming, personal training and nutrition, kettle bell classes and of course Yoga.
 She was also the youth and adult fitness programmer with the YMCA and a Health and Safety Representative and Trainer at the Sterling Truck plant for 5 years.

 Cindy has extensive knowledge of the human body.
-She applies this knowledge in her massage therapy practice and her class instruction much to the benefit of her clients.
+She applies this knowledge in her massage therapy practice and her Yoga class instruction much to the benefit of her clients.
 She is a joy to be around and inspires you to do your best.

 Recreation Leadership Program In service program: Fanshawe College, London Ontario

 Fitness Ontario Leadership program (The Basics, Exercise Design and Strength Fitness)

 Can Fit Pro certified

 Yoga Exercise Specialist 2004 with East to West Yoga Susie Dias

 Shiva Rea Vinyasa Flow Teacher Training Kirpalu Centre for Yoga

 Forest Academy of Mind Body Medicine Integrative Yoga program 200 hours YTT